-So a couple of weeks ago, I was finally able to check out Merienda Cena at the Cebu Grand Hotel’s Cafe Lorenzo.
+A couple of weeks ago, I was able to check out Merienda Cena at Cafe Lorenzo at the Cebu Grand Hotel.
 Merienda Cena is the hotel’s merienda buffet featuring classic Filipino and Cebuano snacks.
 Together with a few of my blogger friends and the gracious marketing team of Cebu Grand Hotel, we sampled the truly delicious and super satisfying spread that I’m sure you too will love.
 Take a look!

 No authentic Cebuano merienda would ever be complete without everyone’s favorite puto maya.

 Then, there’s the delicious local hot choco or sikwati.

 One of my ultimate favorites is the classic biko.
 Especially when it’s prepared by my mom.
 Cebu Grand Hotel’s biko, however, is also very yummy!

 Also, who doesn’t love the turon?